-- Sunwater receives the application form and required documents from Solicitor/Lessee
+- Sunwater receives the application form and required documents from solicitor/lessor/lessee

 - We will assess the application and review the documents and the customer’s water accounts

-- If further information or direction is required, Sunwater will email a Request for Further Information to the Solicitor/Lessee for a response (e.g. outstanding account, security or guarantee requirements)
+- If further information or direction is required, Sunwater will email a request for further information to the solicitor/lessor/lessee for a response (e.g. outstanding account, security or guarantee requirements)

-- Sunwater receives the additional information and/or direction from Solicitor/Lessee
+- Sunwater receives the additional information and/or direction from solicitor/lessor/lessee

-- We will issue by email the Deed of Guarantee (if applicable) to Solicitor/Lessee, which must be signed and returned to Sunwater
+- We will issue by email the Deed of Guarantee (if applicable) to solicitor/lessor/lessee, which must be signed and returned to Sunwater

-- We will issue by post the Notice to Registrar (NTR) to Solicitor/Lessee
+- We will issue via email the Notice to Registrar (NTR) to solicitor/lessee

-- Solicitor/Lessee is to provide Sunwater with a copy of the Lodgement Summary, Financier contact details (if applicable) and signed Deed of Guarantee (if applicable) to allow the transfer of the water allocation from the Lessor’s account to the Lessee [see note below]
+- Solicitor/lessor/lessee is to provide Sunwater with a copy of the Lodgement Summary, Financier contact details (if applicable) and signed Deed of Guarantee (if applicable) to allow the transfer of the water allocation from the lessor’s account to the lessee [see note below]

-- Solicitor/Lessee to provide a copy of Registration Confirmation Statement/s (RCS) to Sunwater when transfer is registered at Titles and on receipt, Sunwater provides a release of supply contract letter to the Lessor (if applicable).
+- Solicitor/lessor/lessee to provide a copy of Registration Confirmation Statement/s (RCS) to Sunwater when transfer is registered at Titles and on receipt, Sunwater provides a release of supply contract letter to the lessor (if applicable).

 Our aim is to complete all applications efficiently and within an acceptable timeframe.
 The following is a guide on our response times:

-- Issue self-executing Water Supply Contract/s, Notice to Registrar and Deed of Guarantee (if applicable): 5 business days from receipt of fully completed application form and ALL required documents/forms and any Request for Further Information.
+- Issue self-executing water supply contract/s, Notice to Registrar and Deed of Guarantee (if applicable): 15 business days from receipt of fully completed application form and all required documents/forms and any request for further information.

 An Administration and Transfer Fee – Lease is applicable and an invoice for the fee is emailed to the Solicitor/Lessee upon receipt of the application.
-Current fees can be obtained from the Fees & Charges Schedule.
+Current fees can be obtained from the relevant scheme’s fees and charges schedule.